| | | | | |

 • So Easy To Make: I’m not kidding when I say that this recipe literally makes itself.
 Throw all the ingredients together and process them to get the homemade basil pesto sauce, which you mix with the cooked gnocchi and dinner is served!
 Make sure to save this recipe for busy weeknights.

-• Ready in 10 Minutes: I promise you that dinner is ready from scratch in just 10 minutes (using store-bought gnocchi for convenience).
+• Ready in 10 Minutes: I promise you that dinner is ready from scratch in just 10 minutes (using store-bought gluten-free gnocchi for convenience).
 There no need to labor in the kitchen for hours for delicious food, and you can still enjoy a flavorful home-cooked meal!

 • Totally Gluten-Free, Dairy-Free and Vegan: Best of all, this great recipe is 100% gluten-free, dairy-free and vegan (thanks to the gluten-free gnocchi and dairy-free cheese).
 This means that even those who have Celiac disease or gluten or lactose intolerances can still enjoy it without worries!

-A plate full of easy pesto gnocchi.
+A plate full of creamy pesto gnocchi.

 Ingredients You’ll Need:

-(For exact measurements and quantities, please scroll down to the recipe card at the bottom of this post.)
+(For exact measurements, please scroll down to the printable recipe card at the bottom of this post.)

 Ingredients required for 10-minute pesto gnocchi recipe.